Mid-Term Sustainability Targets as part of 2024 Mid-Term Management Plan

 Diversity

-We manage targets based on the following five indicators to encourage women to play active roles in the workplace.
+We manage targets based on the five indicators to encourage women to play active roles in the workplace.

 Results